Ablaze3883/Solar-Tracker/README.md

 ## 💡 Inspiration

 Solar panels are a great way to power your home.
 But due to the lack of sunlight or the sun changing its position repeatedly, they can be difficult to operate.
 The Sun Tracking Solar Panel is a solar panel that tracks the sun and automatically adjusts the panel's orientation to face the sun.
-It also automatically adjusts the panel's power to match the sun's intensity to give maximum power output.
+It also automatically adjusts the panel's postion to get the sun's intensity to give maximum power output.

 ## 💻 What it does